ashleyqx/ScrapeSoftwareAdviceReviews/README.md

 ```

 This will scrape all the reviews from the myBaseUrl URL defined in the main program and store them in the output.csv file.

+In addition, the ReadReviewData.ipynb file has some starting code for reading the csv file and displaying the review score distributions.